Differentiable Logic Machines: Differentiable Logic Machine (DLM)

-For RL tasks, the objective function is defined from the sparse reward obtained when a task is solved.
-Here, the goal is to learn a policy that maximizes the expected cumulative rewards.
-To the best of our knowledge, all previous neural-logic works\footnote{Although not discussed in \citet{jiang_neural_2019}'s paper, we found in their source code an attempt to apply an AC scheme, but they do so by converting states into images, which may not only be unsuitable for some problems, but may also lose information during the conversion and prevent good generalization.} rely on REINFORCE \citep{Williams92} instead of an actor-critic (AC) algorithm, which can be generally much more sample-efficient.
-One reason may be the difficulty of designing a neural network architecture for the critic that can directly receive as inputs the initial predicates.
+To the best of our knowledge, all previous neural-logic works\footnote{Although not discussed in \citet{jiang_neural_2019}, we found in their source code an attempt to apply an AC scheme, but they do so by converting states into images {(i.e. by activating the associated pixels in the Cartesian space when a block is present at a specific location)}, which may not only be unsuitable for some problems, but may also lose information during the conversion and prevent good generalization.} rely on REINFORCE \citep{Williams92} instead of an AC algorithm, which can generally be much more sample-efficient.
+One reason may be the difficulty of designing a neural network for the critic that can directly receive as inputs $\bm{\mathcal P}^0$ (i.e., the same input given to the policy \paul{based on} a DLM architecture).
+To overcome this issue, we propose a recurrent neural network architecture based on Gated Recurrent Unit (GRU) \citep{Cho_vanMerrienboer_Gulcehre_Bahdanau_Bougares_Schwenk_Bengio_2014} for the critic.
+Once an architecture for the critic is defined, different actor-critic algorithms could be applied.
+In this work, we use the SOTA AC algorithm, PPO \citep{SchulmanWolskiDhariwalRadfordKlimov17}.
+We present next the design of our critic and actor.